Build a Strong Japanese Core Vocabulary from Your First 100 to Beyond 6,000

 Set your Anki new-words counter to 10 per day, follow along and in a bit more than half a year you’ll have a Japanese vocabulary suitable to accomplish basically any daily task you may find yourself confronted with.

-Another excellent resource to learn and study new core words is FluentU.
+Another way to learn and study new core words is FluentU.

 Finally, you can simply make your own flashcards that fit your needs and goals!